gdtk-uq/gdtk/doc/developer-notes.md

 the long-term history of development.

 ### Other editors
-If you are using an editor other than emacs, please configure your editor so that it uses 8-spaces per tab-stop and indentation level of 4.
+If you are using an editor other than emacs, please configure your editor so that it uses an indentation level of 4 spaces for D-language files and 3 spaces for Lua files.
+Use spaces for indentation, not tab characters.
+Although we have moved away from using tab characters, we continue with the convention that tab stops are every 8th column.

 An easy way to configure your editor of choice is to use the plugins provided at:

 http://editorconfig.org/

-In the same directory as this note is an `.editorconfig` that has the appropriate settings to play nicely with our preffered indentation style.
-The file is named `editorconfig` here so that it isn't hidden from view, but it should be renamed as `.editorconfig` if one wants to use it with a plugin.
+In the same directory as this note is an `.editorconfig` that has the appropriate settings to play nicely with our preferred indentation style.
+The file is named `editorconfig` here so that it isn't hidden from view, but it should be renamed as `.editorconfig` if you want to use it with a plugin.